 - that the decision is unduly harsh or unfair.

 3.3 All College Appeal Committees are convened by the Principal and will consist of four senior members of the College who have not previously been involved in investigating the allegations.
-In relation to an appeal from a decision of the Disciplinary Committee, the Academic Disciplinary Committee, or in relation to intercalation, at least two members of the College Appeal Committee shall be teaching fellows holding a College or University post.
+In relation to an appeal from a decision of the Disciplinary Committee, the Academic Disciplinary Committee, or in relation to suspension, at least two members of the College Appeal Committee shall be teaching fellows holding a College or University post.
 The Principal shall appoint one of the members of the Committee as the Chair.

 3.4 The Chair will fix a date for a formal meeting of the College Appeal Committee to consider the case.
 The student will be notified in writing of the date of the meeting at least 3 working days before the meeting date.
 2 working days before the meeting date the student will be provided with a copy of any document to be considered at the meeting and in turn must provide any document he/she may wish the College Appeal Committee to consider.
 All such documentation is limited to documents relevant to the grounds of appeal.